-Our Compensation Committee has the authority to retain consultants and other advisors, and in furtherance of the foregoing objectives, our Compensation Committee initially in 2013, and again in each of the years 2014 and 2015, engaged Hay Group, a global human resources consulting firm, and in 2016, 2017 and 2018 engaged its successor, Korn Ferry Hay Group (collectively, "Korn Ferry Hay Group"), to conduct reviews of our compensation program for our executive officers and other employees.
+Our Compensation Committee has the authority to retain consultants and other advisors, and in furtherance of the foregoing objectives, our Compensation Committee initially in 2013, and again in each of the years 2014 and 2015, engaged Hay Group, a global human resources consulting firm, and in 2016 through 2019 engaged its successor, Korn Ferry Hay Group (collectively, "Korn Ferry Hay Group"), to conduct reviews of our compensation program for our executive officers and other employees.
 From those reviews, Korn Ferry Hay Group provided our Compensation Committee with relevant market data and alternatives to consider when making compensation decisions as to our executive officers and other employees.

 Messrs.
-Layne, Kieta, Stone and Prince served on our Compensation Committee for all of 2018.
+Kieta, Stone and Prince, and Larry D. Layne, a former director, served on our Compensation Committee for all of 2019.
+Ms. Nury was appointed as a member of our Compensation Committee on January 23, 2020.
 Our Board has determined that each member of the Compensation Committee is "independent" under the current NASDAQ listing standards.
-During 2018, our Compensation Committee held three meetings, conferred informally on several occasions, and took action by written consent on three occasions.
+During 2019, our Compensation Committee held three meetings, conferred informally on several occasions, and took action by written consent on three occasions.